Wisdom is radiant and unfading, and she is easily discerned by those who love her,

 The arrival of children of their own can often be a decisive moment for young parents as regards the faith.
 Some never seem to come back, but always remember God has his own way of welcoming people home even if along unexpected routes.

-In the Jewish tradition, belief in resurrection after death did not gain acceptance until the first century before Christ.
-But there was belief in a shadowy existence of the departed in a place called Sheol, where they could neither know God nor praise him.
-If we take the Book of Ecclesiastes, for example, written about 300 B.C., we find its author agreeing, yes, there can be a certain happiness in eating, drinking and being content with one's work while on earth, but because of the futility of earthly pursuits and possessions, there is in human beings a God-given yearning for something deeper, especially for the meaning of all experience and all time.
-And God is the only one who is wise, the only one who knows.
+In the Jewish tradition, belief in life after death was not widely accepted until the first century before Christ.
+Before that, they imagined a shadowy existence in a place called Sheol, where the dead could neither know God nor praise him.
+The Book of Ecclesiastes, for example (about 300 B.C.) says that yes, there can be a certain happiness in eating, drinking and working while on earth, but in the end, all is vanity of vanities.

-We should not grieve as others do, who have no concept of eternal life.
-Note, he does not tell us to avoid all sorrow, for sorrow over the death of a loved one is a natural reaction, but rather not to be like others, who have no hope.
-The necessity of losing somebody in death causes us anguish, but hope consoles us.
-Our human frailty is tried by the one, but our faith is strengthened by the other.
-The liturgy this month asks us to respond in two practical ways.
-Firstly, it tells us to be prepared, not to let things go too late.
-No tolling funeral bell can cause greater anguish than the words "too late."
-Those who live all their lives close to Christ will never be unprepared to enter his presence, will be with Christ even in death, and will finally share in his glorious resurrection.
-Secondly, it invites us to assist with our prayers those who have gone before us.
+Paul does not say we can avoid all sorrow, for sorrow over the death of a loved one is a natural and healthy reaction.
+What he says is not to be like others, who have no hope.
+Losing somebody in death causes us anguish, but hope of eternal life consoles us.
+The November liturgy suggests two things.
+First, it tells us to be prepared for passing on.
+People who live their lives close to Christ will not be unprepared to enter his presence.
+Secondly, it invites us to pray with love for those who have gone before us.

-Saint Monica was always anxious to be buried alongside her husband, but when she was dying at Ostia, the port of Rome, she made this last request to her son, Augustine, "Lay this body anywhere," she said, "let it not be a care to you.
+Saint Monica had wanted to be buried alongside her husband, but when she was dying at Ostia, the port of Rome, she made this last request to her son, Augustine, "Lay this body anywhere," she said, "let it not be a care to you.
 This only I ask of you, that you would remember me at the Lord's altar wherever you may be."
-We too should keep in mind that in death life is changed, not ended.
+Like her, we too believe that in death life is changed, not ended.
 This is our Christian hope; this is our God-given trust.

-Yet, the parable warns us that it is possible to exclude ourselves from the banquet of eternal life.
-It was only those who were ready, who went in with the bridegroom to the wedding hall.
-When God comes to bring us, will we be ready?
-Life, including life after death is God's gift to us and a gift. by definition, can be refused, However, we will certainly be ready to accept this ultimate gift, if throughout our lives we have learned to be receptive to God.
-Our daily attitudes will determine our attitude at the moment of death.
-Today's gospel concludes with a ringing exhortation "Stay awake."
-One important way in which we stay awake to God is prayer.
-"Why are you sleeping?"
-Jesus asked his friends, "get up and pray" (Luke 22:46.)
-To pray is to awaken to the Lord who is always awake to us.
+The parable warns that one can be excluded from the banquet of eternal life.
+Only those who were ready went in with the bridegroom to the wedding.
+When God calls us, will we be ready?
+Life after death is God's gift to us and a gift, by definition, can be refused, We will be ready for this ultimate gift, if throughout life we have learned to welcome God's gifts.
+Our regular attitudes will help to shape our attitude at the moment of death.
+Today's gospel concludes with a call to "Stay awake."
+One important way in which we stay awake to God is by prayer.
 In prayer we look for the Lord, desire him, watch for him and think about him.
-To pray is to become like a child, to grow in receptivity to God's presence within us.
+To pray is to become like a child, utterly receptive to God's presence within us.